vitaliy-shkolnik/Vitaliy_Portfolio/README.md

 •	Description: Create an animator model, view, and controller using OOP principles.
 •	Model takes in .txt file, parses it, and outputs an animation.

-refer to APPENDIX for model diagram.
+Refer to APPENDIX for model diagram.

 **Followup:**
 •	Created two separate mini-game engines to expand on principles from the animator project.